Employment and Labour Practices

-HKEX is committed to providing a fair and competitive compensation package in the form of basic salary, incentive pay (discretionary performance bonus and share award), provident fund, and other fringe benefits, such as healthcare benefits (eg, medical and dental insurance and personal accident and life insurance), paid leave for various purposes (eg, annual leave, maternity/paternity leave, marriage leave, employee volunteering leave, sick leave, examination leave and compassionate leave), and education and training sponsorship.
+HKEX is committed to providing a fair and competitive compensation package in the form of basic salary, incentive pay (discretionary performance bonus and share award), provident fund, and other fringe benefits, such as healthcare benefits (eg, medical and dental insurance and personal accident and life insurance), paid leave for various purposes (eg, annual leave, maternity/paternity leave, marriage leave, employee volunteering leave, sick leave, examination leave, compassionate leave and birthday leave), and education and training sponsorship.
 HKEX’s minimum salary, converted into an hourly estimate, is higher than the statutory minimum wage rate in Hong Kong.
-Details of HKEX’s Remuneration Policy, pay review exercise and remuneration packages for Board members and employees are set out in the annual Remuneration Committee Report.
+Details of HKEX’s remuneration policy, pay review exercise and remuneration packages for Board members and employees are available on the HKEX Group website and in the annual Remuneration Committee Report.

-Although we consider that HKEX does not operate in circumstances and environments with high exposure to risk concerning human rights and we have not identified any operations that constitute risk to the right to exercise freedom of association or collective bargaining, nonetheless we are committed to protecting human rights in the workplace, as guided by internationally accepted principles such as those in the Universal Declaration of Human Rights, and the Codes of Practice on Employment as promulgated by the Equal Opportunities Commission in Hong Kong.
-As stated in the HKEX’s CSR Manual, guidelines on human rights are developed with reference to the “Human Rights Issues” under ISO 26000 and the UN Global Compact with focus on the areas including risk identification and due diligence, resolving grievances, and discrimination and rights at work.
+The Group is committed to protecting human rights in the workplace, as guided by internationally accepted principles such as those in the Universal Declaration of Human Rights, and the Codes of Practice on Employment as promulgated by the Equal Opportunities Commission in Hong Kong.
+The Group considers that it does not operate in circumstances and environments with high exposure to risk concerning human rights.
+Nonetheless, as stated in the HKEX’s CSR Manual, guidelines on human rights are developed with reference to the “Human Rights Issues” under ISO 26000 and the UN Global Compact with focus on the areas including risk identification and due diligence, resolving grievances, and discrimination and rights at work.

 Relevant training, such as anti-discrimination talks conducted by the Equal Opportunities Commission, is organised from time to time to equip employees with practical knowledge of upholding human rights and equal opportunities at the workplace so as to minimise the risk of violating the various discrimination ordinances and ensure the application of transparency and fairness throughout the workplace, including the recruitment process.

-HKEX encourages and supports employees to reach their full potential through continuous training and development.
-The training covers a range of topics including HKEX’s products and services, the latest development of markets, relevant rules, regulations and best practice standards, managerial, language and technical skills, and personal effectiveness and career development.
-Employees can attend in-house training courses, participate in e-learning programmes and enrol in external academic programmes and training seminars for which sponsorship is available.
-To improve the quality of training and effectiveness of instructors, we solicit feedback and recommendations from participants on training programs by means of assessment forms.
+The Group encourages and supports all employees to reach their full potential through continuous training and development.
+The training covers a range of topics including the Group’s products and services, the latest development of markets, relevant rules, regulations and best practice standards, managerial, language and technical skills, and personal effectiveness and career development.
+Employees can attend in-house training courses, participate in e-learning programmes and enrol in external academic programmes (eg, tertiary degrees earned from recognised education institutes or certifications by relevant professional associations) and training seminars for which sponsorship is available.
+To improve the quality of training and effectiveness of instructors, participants’ feedback and recommendations on training programs are solicited by means of assessment forms.

 The annual performance appraisal is an interactive exercise conducted for all permanent employees.
 The exercise involves appraising past performance, reviewing the employee’s personal and career development status and training progress, and setting work objectives and improvement goals.
 Workshops are organised in preparation for the performance appraisal exercise with the aim of facilitating open and effective communication between supervisors and subordinates when discussing work objectives and performance.